-Founded in 1912, Weis Markets, Inc. is a Mid Atlantic food retailer operating 162 stores in Pennsylvania, Maryland, New Jersey, New York and West Virginia.
+About Weis Markets Founded in 1912, Weis Markets, Inc. is a Mid Atlantic food retailer operating 197 stores in Pennsylvania, Maryland, Delaware, New Jersey, New York, West Virginia and Virginia.
 For more information, please visit: WeisMarkets.com or Facebook.com/WeisMarkets.

 In addition to historical information, this news release may contain forward-looking statements, which are included pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
 Any forward-looking statements contained herein are subject to certain risks and uncertainties that could cause actual results to differ materially from those projected.
 For example, risks and uncertainties can arise with changes in: general economic conditions, including their impact on capital expenditures; business conditions in the retail industry; the regulatory environment; rapidly changing technology and competitive factors, including increased competition with regional and national retailers; and price pressures.
 Readers are cautioned not to place undue reliance on forward-looking statements, which reflect management's analysis only as of the date hereof.
 The Company undertakes no obligation to publicly revise or update these forward-looking statements to reflect events or circumstances that arise after the date hereof.
 Readers should carefully review the risk factors described in other documents the Company files periodically with the Securities and Exchange Commission.